 Large households typically comprise of five or more persons residing together, and may include multiple generations including a young family, grandparents, and extended family members or co-housing households.
-Large households serve a unique need in that householders can save money, share responsibilities for child care or for religious or cultural needs, serve a member with disabilities, and other reasons.
+Large households serve a unique need in that householders may want to save money due to the high cost of living, share responsibilities for religious or cultural reasons, serve a member with disabilities, and other reasons.
 Housing units with three or more bedrooms are residential types that serve large households and are mainly renter occupied.

-In Sebastopol, large family households make up 2.4% of total households.
-Two-person households represent the largest share of household sizes in the City.
-Total large households comprise of 42% owner-occupied units and 58% renter-occupied units (Table 7), which is lower than County estimates.
-Large households have decreased by about 45% since 2010.
+In Sebastopol, large family households make up 2.4 percent of total households.
+There are no large nonfamily households in Sebastopol.
+Two-person households represent the largest share of household size.
+Total large households comprise of 42 percent owner-occupied units and 58 percent renter-occupied units (Table 7) that is lower than County estimates.
+Large households have decreased by about 45 percent since 2010.